Hiroyuki Sanada: 2021–present: Bullet Train, John Wick: Chapter 4, Shōgun

 In 2022, Sanada took the major supporting role of the Elder in Bullet Train opposite Brad Pitt.
 In 2023, he portrayed Koji Shimazu, manager of the Osaka Continental Hotel, in John Wick: Chapter 4, and was featured in a multi-commercial campaign introducing Mazda CX-90.

 In 2021, Sanada was announced as producer and part of the cast of the FX limited series Shōgun, adapted from the James Clavell novel, playing the part of Lord Toranaga.
 The series has received widespread global critical acclaim, with Sanada's role in the series considered a highlight among many reviewers.
 In 2024, Sanada became the first Japanese actor or actress to win any Primetime Emmy, and specifically the first Japanese winner of the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series, for his role in Shōgun.
 Sanada also was a recipient of the Primetime Emmy for Outstanding Drama Series for his role as a producer for the series.
 Sanada received the inaugural award for best TV series performance at the EnergaCamerimage International Film Festival for the role.
 He was nominated for the Gotham TV Award for Outstanding Performance in a Limited Series, and the Television Critics Association Award for Individual Achievement in Drama.
 Sanada won the prize for Best Actor – Television Series Drama at the 82nd Golden Globe Awards, and received the Critics' Choice Television Award for Best Actor in a Drama Series for the role.
 In 2025, Time magazine named him one of the 100 most influential people in the world.

 Personal life

-In 1990, Sanada married actress Satomi Tezuka and had two sons (their second son being actor Nichinan Tezuka), but they divorced in 1997 after a very well publicized affair with a younger actress (Riona Hazuki) with whom he had co-starred in a film.
+In 1990, Sanada married actress Satomi Tezuka and had two sons, including the actor Nichinan Tezuka.
+They divorced in 1997 after he had an affair with a younger actress, Riona Hazuki, with whom he had starred in a film.
 Tezuka took custody of their sons.